Acadians Who Found Refuge in Louisiana, February 1764-early 1800s

 5

 Octave was baptized at the Vermilionville church, Lafayette Parish, age 2 months, in July 1839.
-During the War Between the States, Octave served in Company F of the 18th Regiment Louisiana Infantry, a front-line unit raised in Lafayette Parish that fought in Tennessee, Mississippi, and Louisiana.
+During the War of 1861-65, Octave served in Company F of the 18th Regiment Louisiana Infantry, raised in Lafayette Parish, which fought in Tennessee, Mississippi, Alabama, and Louisiana.
 Octave enlisted in October 1861 but did not survive the war.
-He was severely wounded in the Battle of Shiloh, Tennessee, in April 1862, fell into Federal hands, and died in U.S. General Hospital Number 4 at Louisville, Kentucky, the following June.
-He was only 23 years old.
-His succession record was filed at the Vermilionville courthouse, Lafayette Parish, in September 1863.
+He was severely wounded in the Battle of Shiloh, Tennessee, in April 1862, fell into Federal hands, and died in U.S. General Hospital Number 4 at Louisville, Kentucky, the following June, age 23.
+His succession was filed at the Vermilionville courthouse in September 1863.

 6

-Auguste or Augustin, second son of Joseph Brasseaux and Théodose Gautreaux, born at St.-Gabriel on the river in August 1800, followed his older brother and a sister to the western prairies and married Susanne, daughter of French Canadian François Primeaux, at the Vermilionville church, Lafayette Parish, in October 1825.
+Auguste or Augustin, second son of Joseph Brasseaux and Théodose Gautreaux, born at St.-Gabriel on the river in August 1800, followed his older brother and a sister to the western prairies and married Susanne, daughter of French Canadian François Primeaux and Justine Baudoin, at the Vermilionville church, Lafayette Parish, in October 1825.
 They moved south to the Abbeville area of Vermilion Parish by the 1840s.
 Their daughter married into the Desormeaux family.
 In October 1850, the federal census taker in Vermilion Parish counted 6 slaves--2 males and 4 females, all black, ranging in age from 30 to 5--on Auguste Brasseux's farm in Ward Two of the parish's western district.
-Auguste died near Abbeville in November 1862; he was 62 years old.
+Auguste died near Abbeville in November 1862, age 62.

 1

-Oldest son Aladin, born in Lafayette Parish in May 1828, married Belzire, daughter of fellow Acadian Don Louis Broussard of Lafayette Parish, at the Abbeville church, Vermilion Parish, in March 1856.
+Oldest son Aladin, born in Lafayette Parish in May 1828, married Belzire, daughter of fellow Acadian Don Louis Broussard and Madeleine Benoit of Lafayette Parish, at the Abbeville church, Vermilion Parish, in March 1856.

 2